How Agents Can Increase Brand Awareness with Local SEO

-When you’re in search of a local business or service, where do you turn?
+When you’re searching for a local business or service, where do you turn?

-More than likely you pop open your laptop and rely on a search engine to fire back a plethora of results within a few seconds.
+More than likely you grab your phone or open your laptop and rely on a search engine to fire back a plethora of results within a few seconds.
 Let’s face it: with the internet, searching is a breeze.

 But have you ever wondered how businesses get featured on search engines like Google and Bing?
 To appear high on the list of a search engine results page (SERP), your content marketing strategy needs just the right combination of keywords, high-quality content, backlinks, algorithm insight, crawling patterns, and eye of newt.
 (I’m kidding about the eye of newt 😉).
 You can increase your chances of ranking high if you also add local SEO to your strategy.